carlosjln/epic/README.md

 On the following commits the code will be imported from my previous JavaScript libraries and then some unit test should be added.

-Feedback, suggestions, ideas, bug-fix & constructive critics are always welcome :)
+Feedback, suggestions, ideas, bug-fixes & constructive criticisms are always welcome :)

 ----------